Conal84/Portfolio/README.md

 The mobile first design will arrange information in single full width columns to allow content to be read easily.
 On larger tablet and desktop display information will be arranged in additional columns using Bootstraps responsive grid design.

-Information will be grouped in 3 key areas;
+Information will be grouped in 4 key areas;
-* Home - provides an eye catching background gig image with a simple, clutter free search form
+* Hero - provides an eye catching background image with a introductory information about me
-* Results table - provides key gig information regarding dates, artist name, location, find and play features
+* Skills - provides key skills information via progress bars
-* Results map - provides a **Google map** with gig venue locations at specific markers
+* Projects - provides initial, concise project information with links to more detailed views
+* Contact - provides an easy method to send me a direct email

 ### Surface
 I want the colors used on the site to mimic the colors of the gig background image and to provide the user with the feel of being at a gig venue.